 Using workforce analytics, you can try to find the characteristics of top performing people and teams, and the conditions that facilitate top performance.

 These findings can be used to increase productivity and to select candidates that have the characteristics of top performers.
-When productivity increases, you need less people to deliver the same results.
+When productivity increases, you need fewer people to deliver the same results.

 5. What is in it for me?